 Reworking fairy tales and mythology is nothing new in young adult fiction.
 You can find a twist on about any sort of tale your heart imagines from any and all corners of the world.

 While I generally find myself most inclined to read realistic fiction, lush, literary stories based on myths regularly end up in my stacks of books.
 More, they tend to be the sorts of stories I remember for a long time after finishing them, either because they’re working from a story I’m already familiar with or because they encourage me to look at the myths and tales I’m not already familiar with.
 That time in discovering a story’s roots becomes part of that book’s reading experience.

-It would be easy to create a miles-long list of YA novels that twist mythology.
+It would be easy to create a miles-long list of YA mythology novels that twist the original story.
 But because this is about keeping recommendations short and sweet, I’m keeping this list to three books that play on mythology that came out in the last couple of years.
 Of course, I’m hoping other readers weigh in on their favorite mythologically-based YA novels that have published in recent memory.

 For those who are working to diversify their reading, all three of these titles are written by authors of color.

 Zephyr Mourning has never been very good at being a Harpy.
 She’d rather watch reality TV than learn forty-seven ways to kill a man, and she pretty much sucks at wielding magic.
 Zephyr was ready for a future pretending to be a normal human instead of a half-god assassin.
 But all that changes when her sister is murdered—and she uses a forbidden dark power to save herself from the same fate.